 Fitness events by the Parks and Recreation Department include yoga classes and the annual Path to Fitness 5K.
 Yoga is held at the town hall on Monday evenings for teens through older adults.
 The town has partnered with an independent yoga instructor for this program.
-The Path to Fitness 5K is an annual run/walk in August that highlights the community and promotes a healthy community.
+The Path to Fitness 5K is an annual run/walk in August that highlights the community and promotes a healthy population.

 McCordsville is a friendly and relaxing town.
 The town's charming atmosphere make people proud to call McCordsville home.
+To achieve this purpose, several goals have been established:

-- 1. Prioritize quality of life improvements for people of all ages and abilities - 2.
-Organize and promote community events. - 3.
-Promote and support physical, mental, and emotional health. - 4.
-Cultivate community identity through key districts with many, small destinations. - 5.
-Address the separation challenge created by the railroad location.
+- Prioritize quality of life improvements for people of all ages and abilities. - Organize and promote community events. - Promote and support physical, mental, and emotional health. - Cultivate community identity through key districts with many small destinations. - Address the separation issues created by the railroad location.

-Goal one is also addressed in Chapter 5: Public Space.
-Goal four is also addressed in Chapter 8: Land Use through the Master Planned Village and Town Center placetypes and the sub-area plans.
-Goal five is also addressed in Chapter 3: Transportation.
+Goal 1 is also addressed in Chapter 5: Public Space.
+Goal 4 is also addressed in Chapter 8: Land Use through the Master Planned Village and Town Center placetypes and the sub-area plans.
+Goal 5 is also addressed in Chapter 3: Transportation.